StanAppel/StanAppel/README.md

 # About myself
 ## My life
-Hello, I'm Stan, but you can call me Stan
+Hello, I'm Stan, but you can call me NLE Stoppa

 ## School
 I study application and data management in TA Brasschaat